hatorikibble/twitter-europeanabot/README.md

 * [Blogpost in German about Version 1.4] (http://hatorikibble.wordpress.com/2013/09/16/der-europeanabot-liest-jetzt-auch-den-guardian/)
 * [Blogpost in German about Version 1.5] (https://hatorikibble.wordpress.com/2013/11/03/der-europeanabot-schaut-zuruck/)
 * [Blogpost in German about Version 1.6] (https://hatorikibble.wordpress.com/2014/02/08/der-europeanabot-lernt-vokabeln/)
+* [Blogpost in German about Version 1.7] (https://hatorikibble.wordpress.com/2014/03/20/der-europeanabot-jetzt-noch-europaischer/)
+* [Blogpost in German about Version 1.8] (https://hatorikibble.wordpress.com/2014/06/22/den-europeanabot-zum-fusballschauen-geschickt/)